Nike-Hill/Sentiment-Scope-V1/Readme.md

 - Kayden Walton → Website Creation, Preprocessing

 ## How To Use The Project:
 There is no need to install anything!
-Simply nagivate to the Sentiment Scope tab on the top right corner and enter your short message to analyze.
+Simply navigate to the Sentiment Scope tab on the top right corner and enter your short message to analyze.
 The result should be displayed shortly!

 ### Templates
 This Folder contains all the HTML pages for the project.